National Anthem (2023 film)

 National Anthem is a 2023 American drama film directed by Luke Gilford, in his debut feature-length picture.
 Gilford co-wrote the screenplay with David Largman Murray and Kevin Best.
 The film stars Charlie Plummer, Eve Lindley, Mason Alexander Park, Rene Rosado, and Robyn Lively.

 National Anthem premiered at the 2023 South by Southwest Film & TV Festival on March 10, 2023.
 It was released on July 12, 2024, by Variance Films.
 The film received positive reviews, with critics praising the direction, screenplay, cinematography, and performances of its cast (particularly Plummer and Lindley).
+Soundtrack by Nick Urata & Perfume Genius.

 Plot

 Dylan is a 21-year-old who lives in rural New Mexico and works as a construction worker to help support his little brother Cassidy and alcoholic mother Fiona.
 He puts money away to save for an RV and see the country.
 One day he is recruited by Pepe to come work temporarily at a ranch called "House of Splendor" to do farmwork, where he sees its queer residents living peaceful lives from afar and gets acquainted with Pepe's trans girlfriend Sky, whom he feels an attraction to.
 Fiona warns Dylan not to get too close to the ranch residents after spotting a rainbow flag in the property.

 Dylan finds a group of the residents at a superstore, where Sky applies eyeshadow on Dylan and invites him to a rodeo where a number of them will be participating.
 Dylan agrees to come but later flees the store ashamed of wearing makeup.
 Upon returning home, Cassidy helps Dylan remove the makeup, who asks to keep it a secret from Fiona.

 At the rodeo, Dylan is overcome with happiness upon seeing everyone enjoy themselves.
-He is motivated to ride a bull after seeing Sky do it, the latter winning a belt buckle and gifting it to him.
+He is motivated to ride a bull by one of Sky's friends; later, Sky gifts him a belt buckle she won riding her horse, Cash, in the barrel race.
 The group later visits a drag bar where Sky performs a lip-sync number.
 After drinking mushroom tea, Dylan has a threesome with Sky and Pepe.
 Sky later reveals the pair is in an open relationship, although feelings of jealousy are evident in Pepe, who reminds Dylan of the fact that he is only a temporary resident at the ranch.